.st0{fill:#FFFFFF;}

 Hi!
 I'm Katie...

-I am a marketing strategist, content writer, chronically online elder millennial and champion of women entrepreneurs everywhere.
+I'm a marketing strategist, content writer & chronically online elder millennial with a theater kid heart and entrepreneur brain.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}